Placement Agent Policy

 For purposes of this Policy, and pursuant to Government Code section 7513.8, a Placement Agent is defined as follows: Any person or entity hired, engaged by, or acting on behalf of an investment manager, or on behalf of another Placement Agent, as a finder, solicitor, placement agent, marketer, consultant, broker or other intermediary to raise money or solicit investment funding from or to obtain access to SCERS, either directly or indirectly.
-This definition does not include employees, officers, directors, partners or members that spend more than one third of their time managing the securities or assets.
+This definition does not include employees, officers, directors, partners, or members who spend more than one-third of their time managing the securities or assets.

 Executive Owner: General Counsel